 Other Reviews You Might Be Interested in:

 Asustor AS6510T Lockerstor 10 NAS Review – https://nascompares.com/2020/01/23/asustor-as6510t-lockerstor-10-nas-review

 Asustor AS6604T Lockerstor 4 NAS Review – https://nascompares.com/2020/08/17/asustor-as6604t-lockerstor-4-nas-hardware-review

 Asustor AS5304T Nimbustor 4 NAS Review – https://NAScompares.com/2019/06/27/asustor-nimbustor-NAS-hardware-review

 Asustor AS6602T Lockerstor 2 NAS Review – Quick Conclusion

 In terms of hardware, you simply cannot fault the value for money that is present in the Lockerstor 2.
 Practically every single modern trend in desktop NAS storage is included here, while still maintaining an exceptionally affordable price point for most prosumer users.
-Standout factors such as btrfs, 2.5Gbe, Celeron CPU, NVMe SSD bays and true 4K HDMI make this device an absolute hardware must-have.
-However, there is no avoiding that the Asustor software in ADM still has a few small lessons to learn from its competitors and although it is is a solid, fluid and able platform, it lacks a lot of the software killer apps of Synology and QNAP.
+Standout factors such as btrfs, 2.5Gbe, Celeron CPU, NVMe SSD bays and true 4K HDMI make this device absolute hardware must-have.
+However, there is no avoiding that the Asustor software in ADM still has a few small lessons to learn from its competitors and although it is a solid, fluid and able platform, it lacks a lot of the software killer apps of Synology and QNAP.
 Nevertheless, the Lockerstor 2 is still an exceptional NAS and I heartily recommend it to those of you that will rely on third-party applications and need a NAS to just shut up and do its job!